DreamVu/PAL-SDK/README.md

 ### Method 1.
 Using Debian packages

-The Package can be downloaded directly from [here](https://github.com/DreamVu/ppa/raw/main/palusb/palusb_3.4_arm64.deb) and installed by running the below command from Downloads directory.
+The Package can be downloaded directly from [here](https://github.com/DreamVu/ppa/raw/main/palusb/palusb_3.4_arm64.deb) and installed by running the below command,

-    sudo apt install ./palusb_3.4_arm64.deb
+    sudo apt install ./palusb_jetpack_3.4_arm64.deb

 ### Method 2.
 Using PPA Repository